7 unexpected results of polished concrete.

 3. I know where you've been and when you were there!

-Well this probably resulted when the concrete floor was initially being poured - then someone walked across this floor when it was still "green" (wet, not fully set) and as a result they left impressions in the cement.
-If you didn't see this in the concrete floor before you started grinding then what most likely happened after they steeped in the concrete - they noticed what they did and quickly covered over the footprint impression with the cream of the cement.
+Well this probably resulted when the concrete floor was initially being poured - then someone walked across this floor when it was still "green" (wet, not fully set) and as a result, they left impressions in the cement.
+If you didn't see this in the concrete floor before you started grinding then what most likely happened after they stepped in the concrete - they noticed what they did and quickly covered over the footprint impression with the cream of the cement.